 Maritime trade between Arabia and China is recorded as far back as the 8th century CE.

 In the Middle Ages ships from India heading West would birth in Aden at the mouth of the Red Sea and here the merchandise would be transferred to smaller vessels sailing up the Red Sea before transfer to overland camel trains whose journey of about one month would take them to ports having access directly to Alexandria.
-But maritime trade generated vibrant cosmopolitan ports in Zanzibar, Alexandria, Muscat, and Goa.
+Maritime trade generated vibrant cosmopolitan ports in Zanzibar, Alexandria, Muscat, and Goa.

 Mamluk sultanate in Cairo (1250-1517)